 April 11 is National Pet Day.
-While we are in home quarantine, wouldn’t it be nice to make delicious snacks for your loving pooches for them to enjoy?
-Make some homemade and healthy low-fat dog treats for them.
+Make some homemade and healthy low-fat dog treats for your dogs.

 The ingredients involved in making these treats are mostly readily available at your home.
 It will be convenient for us pet parents so we can avoid going out to get the ingredients.
 Also, we’ll use healthier options to maintain the healthy diet of your pets.